October 22, 1991

 Braves: Lonnie Smith (LF), Terry Pendleton (3B), Ron Gant (CF), David Justice (RF), Sid Bream (1B), Greg Olson (C), Mark Lemke (2B), Rafael Belliard (SS), Steve Avery (P)

 Game Three was one of the more dramatic games of what was already a dramatic series, and certainly enables the 1991 World Series to be considered one of if not the best Fall Classics in the history of the game.
-After Hrbek's and Gant's fiasco at first base in Game Two, he and his family both received death threats.
+After Hrbek's and Gant's fiasco at first base in Game Two, Kent and his family received death threats.
 It was the first World Series game to be played in the south apparently, and southern hospitality was not on anyone's mind.
 During introductions Hrbek waived to the Atlanta crowd as the booed him ceaselessly, later doffing his cap as they continued.

 In the bottom of the fourth David Justice led off with a home run to put the Braves ahead for the first time in the series.
 Erickson was aggressive with Sid Bream, the next batter, but he doubled.
 Atlanta was picking up Erickson pretty well by this point, and the only strikes he threw the rest of the inning were balls in play.
 He managed to survive, inducing three groundouts to leave the Atlanta first baseman on second.

-But he wouldn't get out of the fifth.
-Lonnie Smith launched a solo homer with one away, and after a walk, wild pitch, and a Knoblauch error Atlanta had runners at the corners and two out.
+But Erickson wouldn't get out of the fifth.
+Lonnie Smith launched a solo homer with one away, and after a walk, wild pitch, and a Knoblauch error Atlanta had runners at the corners and two down.
 David West relieved Erickson and walked Bream on five pitches.
 With the bases loaded he did the same favor to Olson, walking in a run and giving Atlanta a 4-1 lead.

 It wasn't until the seventh when Minnesota would start to close the gap.
 Kirby Puckett's solo shot brought the team to within two, and in the top of the eighth pinch hitter Brian Harper reached on an error to chase Avery from the game.
 Kelly went again to his bench, right away, bringing out Chili Davis this time to hit in the pitcher's spot.
 Alejandro Pena, in the midst of a long and distinguished career as a relief pitcher, let a 1-1 delivery catch too much of the plate.
 Davis turned and pulled the ball on a sharp line drive over the left field wall, tying the game at four all.